top of page

 8.3 Managing Cookies

-You can disable cookies via your browser settings, but this may affect website functionality.
+Cookies can be disabled via browser settings, although this may affect website functionality.

 9. Contact Information